sdmx-twg/sdmx-json/metadata-message/docs/1-sdmx-json-field-guide.md

 *Object*.
 Contains a collection of reported metadata against a set of values for a given full or partial target identifier, as described in a metadata structure definition.
 The metadata set may contain reported metadata for multiple report structures defined in a metadata structure definition.

-The `metadataSet` properties are:

 * action - *String* *optional*.
 Action provides a list of actions, describing the intention of the data transmission from the sender's side.
   - `Append` - this is an incremental update for an existing `dataSet` or the provision of new data or documentation (attribute values) formerly absent.
 If any of the supplied data or metadata is already present, it will not replace these data.
   - `Replace` - data are to be replaced, and may also include additional data to be appended.
   - `Delete` - data are to be deleted.
   - `Information` (default) - data are being exchanged for informational purposes only, and not meant to update a system.
 * publicationPeriod - *String* *optional*.
 The publicationPeriod specifies the period of publication of the data in terms of whatever provisioning agreements might be in force (i.e., "2005-Q1" if that is the time of publication for a `metadataSet` published on a quarterly basis).
 * publicationYear - *String* *optional*.
 The publicationYear holds the ISO 8601 four-digit year.
 * reportingBegin - *String* *optional*.
 The start of the time period covered by the message.
 * reportingEnd - *String* *optional*.
 The end of the time period covered by the message.
-* id - *String* *optional*.
+* id - *String*.
 Identifier for the metadata set.
+* agencyID - *String*.
+ID of the agency maintaining this metadata set.
+* version - *String* *optional*.
+Version of this metadata set according to semantic versioning.
+If not specified then the metadata set is non-versioned.
+* isExternalReference - *Boolean* *optional*.
+If set to “true” it indicates that the content of the metadata set is held externally.
+* metadataflow - *String*.
+URN reference to the metadataflow definition (either *metadataflow* or *metadataProvisionAgreement* is required).
-* structureRef - *String*.
-URN reference to the metadata structure definition (required).
+* metadataProvisionAgreement - *String*.
+URN reference to the metadata provision definition (either *metadataflow* or *metadataProvisionAgreement* is required).
 * validFrom - *String* *optional*.
 The validFrom indicates the inclusive start time indicating the validity of the information in the data.
 * validTo - *String* *optional*.
 The validTo indicates the inclusive end time indicating the validity of the information in the data.
 * annotations - *Array* *optional*. *[Annotations](#annotation)* is a collection of indices of the corresponding *annotations* for the metadata set.
 * links - *Array* *optional*. *Links* field is an array of *[link](#link)* objects.
 If appropriate, a collection of links to additional information regarding the metadata set.
-* name - *String* *optional*.
+* name - *String*.
 Human-readable (best-language-match) name of the metadata set.
 * names - *Object* *optional*.
 Human-readable localised *[names](#names)* of the metadata set.
-* dataProvider - *String* *optional*.
-DataProvider provides a references to an organisation with the role of data provider that is providing this metadata set.
-DataProvider is a URN reference to a data provider to which the constraint is attached.
-If this is used, then only the release calendar is relevant.
+* description - *String* *optional*.
+Human-readable (best-language-match) description of the metadata set.
+* descriptions - *Object* *optional*.
+Human-readable localised descriptions (see *[names](#names)*) of the metadata set.
+* targets - Non-empty *array* of *String*.
+Each *target* holds a valid SDMX Registry URN (see SDMX Registry Specification for details) of the object to which the reported metadata apply.
+The same metadata set can be linked to multiple targets.
-* report - Non-empty *array* of *[report](#report)* objects.
-Report contains the details of a the reported metadata, including the identification of the target and the report attributes.
+* attributes - Non-empty *array* of recursive *[attribute](#attribute)* objects.
+Contains the reported metadata attribute values for the reported metadata and recursively their child metadata attributes.

 See the section on [localised text elements](#localised-text-elements) on how the message deals with languages.